prices/SquadronBuilder/README.md

 ## Introduction

-This is a force builder for Robotech&reg; RPG Tactics&tm;
+This is a force builder for Robotech&reg; RPG Tactics&trade;

 It is for sale at:
 https://palladium-store.com/1001/product/55100-Robotech-RPG-Tactics-Box-Set.html